GL-Li/vimwiki/R.md

 ## RStudio tricks =============================================================

+### lintr and RStudio session

+**Problem found**: lintr may report issues in Bitbucker Pipelines that not found in local run.

+**Solution**: The reason is that a local RStudio session caches some objects that may affect lintr's outcome.
+For a safe lintr check, always start a new R session (not restart R).

 ### RStudio viewer max columns
 The default `View(df1)` displays 50 columns.
 To increase the default, run from R console `> rstudioapi::writeRStudioPreference("data_viewer_max_columns", 500L)` to increase to 500 columns.